exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 View in presentation
 --------------------

 A view is the presentation layer in a MVC model.
-It is in charge of formating the provided data to fit the target reader : HTML, JSON, etc.
+It is in charge of formatting the provided data to fit the target reader : HTML, JSON, etc.

 Views are also synonym of renderer or template.